Capitalize on today’s evolving market dynamics.

 Attractive features in today’s municipal bond market offer investors in high tax brackets compelling opportunities.

 Municipal bonds currently offer tax-sensitive investors compelling return opportunities.
-Tax-equivalent yields are near the high end of the last 20 years due to elevated policy interest rates and cheap valuations.
-Additional upside potential in the municipal bond market may be available to high-income investors in states with high state-level income tax rates, due to certain municipal bonds being exempt from both state and federal tax on interest income.
+Tax-equivalent yields are near the upper end of the last 20 years due to elevated policy interest rates and reasonable valuations.
+High-income investors in states with meaningful state-level income tax rates may further benefit from state and federal tax exemptions for certain municipal bonds.
+Current opportunities in municipal bonds hinge on three key factors: favorable yields, meaningful tax-exemptions and solid issuer fundamentals.

-“Compelling yields, cheap valuations, potential tax benefits and strong credit fundamentals translate to municipal bond opportunities for tax-sensitive investors in current markets.”
+“Compelling yields, reasonable valuations, potential tax benefits and strong credit fundamentals translate to municipal bond opportunities for tax-sensitive investors in current markets.”

 Bill Merz, head of capital market research for U.S. Bank Asset Management Group